apache/datafusion/README.md

 - SQL support to another library, such as [dask sql]
 - Streaming data platforms such as [Synnada]
 - Tools for reading / sorting / transcoding Parquet, CSV, AVRO, and JSON files such as [qv]
-- A faster Spark runtime replacement (blaze-rs)
+- A faster Spark runtime replacement [Blaze]

 By using DataFusion, the projects are freed to focus on their specific features, and avoid reimplementing general (but still necessary)